qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 Scale dependent rendering allows you to specify the minimum and maximum scales at which a layer will be visible.
 To set scale dependency rendering, open the :guilabel:`Properties` dialog by double-clicking on the layer in the legend.
 On the :guilabel:`General` tab, click on the
 |checkbox|:guilabel:`Use scale dependent rendering` checkbox to activate
 the feature then set the minimum and maximum scale values.
 .

-You can determine the scale values by first zooming to the level you want to use and noting the scale value in the QGIS status bar.
+You can determine the scale values by first zooming to the level you want to use and noting the scale value in the |qg| status bar.

 .. index::
    single:Scale